algolia/docsearch/docs/src/how-do-we-build-an-index.md

 <img src="./assets/how_do_we_build_docsearch_index_1.png" alt="1st step" class="mt-2"/>

 _Note: We would rather avoid useless js rendering.
-Every used information should be avaible without any client side rendering.
+Every used information should be avaible without any client-side rendering.
 You can use `curl` in order to have a better idea of how does it look._

 ### We extract the payload thank to your set of `selectors`